vxnuaj/PERSONAL/README.md

 I like to tinker with technology.

-Someday, I'll be able to build deep learning models, computer chips, and robots just for fun for myself.
-That's my concept of my future rn.
+Someday, I'll be able to build deep learning models, computer chips, and robots just for myself.
+That's my concept (at least a portion) of my ideal future rn.

 Second, I also have this vision of pushing humanity forward by building scalable projects at the intersection of the bleeding edge of technology and my curiosity.